 Only use registered taxis and limousines, preferably those arranged through your hotel.

 There have been several fatal bus crashes on intercity routes.
-Morocco's rail network is developed and relatively safe and reliable.
+Morocco's rail network is relatively safe and reliable but accidents do occur.
+In October 2018, a train derailed between the cities of Sale and Kenitra.
+The collision resulted in significant deaths and injuries.
 There have been some incidents of pickpocketing and petty theft on trains.
 Stay alert and don't leave luggage unattended.

 You're subject to all local laws and penalties, including those that appear harsh by Australian standards.
 Research local laws before travelling, especially for an extended stay.

 If you're arrested or jailed, the Australian Government will do what it can to help you under our

 Consular Services Charter.
 But we can't get you out of trouble or out of jail.

 Penalties for drug offences are severe and can include long prison sentences.
 More information:

 The death penalty can apply for serious offences, such as high treason, terrorism, multiple murder and rape.